 When decision makers cannot fully comprehend data teams' conclusions, they are less likely to implement the changes that these insights would advise.
 When data teams present findings that differ from executives’ intuition, nine out of ten executives ask for more data instead of trusting the data processes.

-Because even though they trust their data scientists, it’s always frustrating to accept advice without having full understanding and visibility into the secret sauce behind it all.
+Even when business leaders trust their data teams, it’s frustrating to accept advice without full understanding and visibility into the mechanisms that lead to those conclusions.

 The main difference between basic data visualization and dashboards revolves around how frequently data is updated.
 While data visualizations are just generated from data, dashboards are regularly updated according to dataset modifications.
-Plus, dashboards generally tend to work with various shapes and sizes of datasets, which is a real asset.
+Plus, dashboards enable easier comparisons between models driven by databases of vastly different sizes and types.

 Dashboards have the added benefit of helping data team members collaborate and business-oriented users play with data and filter graphs to help expand their understanding.